Business Banking Secured Loan T&Cs

 You must also inform us about any litigation, arbitration or administrative proceedings as soon as you become aware of them.

-If your business is a partnership, you’ll need to tell us promptly if an existing partner is no longer involved in the business for any reason (including death, bankruptcy, incapacity, expulsion or retirement).
-You’ll also need to tell us if a new partner is appointed and ensure that they agree to the terms of the contract in a way that’s acceptable to us.
+If your business is a partnership, you must tell us promptly if an existing partner is no longer involved in the business for any reason (including death, bankruptcy, incapacity, expulsion or retirement).
+You will also tell us if a new partner is appointed and ensure that they agree to the terms of the contract in a way that’s acceptable to us.

-If your business is a limited liability partnership (LLP), you’ll need to notify us promptly if any person becomes a member of the LLP or ceases to be a member of it.
+If your business is a limited liability partnership (LLP), you must notify us promptly if any person becomes a member of the LLP or ceases to be a member of it.

-If a person ceases to be a member of either a partnership or an LLP, you mustn’t repay any of their capital contribution, any loan they’ve made or any reserves, or re-designate any part of their capital contribution as a loan, without our prior consent.
+If a person or entity ceases to be a (1) director or shareholder in a company or (2) member of either a partnership or an LLP, you mustn’t repay any of their capital contribution, any loan they have made or any reserves, or re-designate any part of their capital contribution as a loan, without our prior consent.

-Any notice to be given in relation to the contract must be in writing and be delivered by hand, pre-paid first class post or another next business day delivery service.
+Any notice to be given in relation to the contract must be in writing and be delivered by hand, pre-paid first class post or by email.

-We’ll send any notice to you at the business address provided to us in the loan application.
-Any notice you send to us should be addressed to: Head of Securities and Business Banking Support, Atom bank, The Rivergreen Centre, Aykley Heads, Durham DH1 5TS.
-Either of us must give the other five business days’ notice if we change our correspondence address.
+We’ll send any notice to you at the business address or email address provided to us in the loan application.
+Any notice you send to us should be addressed to: Customer Administration Team, Atom bank, The Rivergreen Centre, Aykley Heads, Durham DH1 5TS or firstname.lastname@example.org.
+Either of us must give the other five business days’ notice if we change our correspondence or email address.

 You will be deemed to have received any notice we send to you on the next business day after it was (a) hand-delivered to your address or (b) sent by pre-paid first class post or other next working day delivery service.
+You will be deemed to have received any notice we send to you by email at the time of transmission.
 We will be deemed to have received any notice sent by you to us when we actually receive it.